2d TSB Soldiers unleash firepower during weapons qualifications

 |0

-This work, 2d TSB Soldiers unleash firepower during weapons qualifications, by Candy C Knight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, 2d TSB Soldiers unleash firepower during weapons qualifications [Image 14 of 14], by Candy C Knight, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.